AuguB/Rust_Advent_Of_Code_2022/README.md

 This will be much fun.
 I am going to write an A* algorithm, and that was a long time ago.
 Woohoo!

 Wow, that was a bit of work.
 I finished part one but I didn't make it general enough to adapt it easily to part 2.
 I ended up writing what is probably my ugliest code ever, and I started over with the whole thing this morning.
 My solution is a lot better now, and it might be re-usable for next days as well :)

+### Day 13

+Not too difficult, most work went into the parser I think.
+Deriving equalities was straightforward.
+Once those were done, it was a matter of implementing the actual Ord and Eq and partials, allowing me to sort the list.
+Nice!
+Over halfway done :)